ElDawid/portfolio-schiller-david/README.md

 ## License :

 - The **code** in this repository is licensed under the **MIT License**.
 You are free to use, modify, and distribute it, as long as you include the original license.
-- The **assets** (*images, sounds, fonts, etc.*) in this repository are licensed under the **Creative Commons BY-NC-ND 4.0 License**.
+- The **assets** (*images and musics only*) in this repository are licensed under the **Creative Commons BY-NC-ND 4.0 License**.
 You may not use the assets for commercial purposes, nor can you modify or redistribute them without explicit permission.